The two key markers all higher degree by research candidates need to be aware of are progress reporting and the confirmation process.

 - This is the first report round since you commenced your program.
 All candidates are required to complete a progress report within six months of commencing their program.

 You will complete your sections in myHub (through myUON) – via ‘My Research’ and ‘My RHD Progress Reports’.
 A Video Guide and PDF User Guide are available.
 The supervisor sections are completed in Nustar.

-If concerns are raised about your progress it is likely that an intervention strategy will be implemented.
+If concerns are raised about your progress it is likely that a Faculty progress support plan or an intervention strategy will be implemented.
 This may also be prompted by an unsuccessful confirmation outcome or offer conditions not being met.
-Please read the information related to intervention strategies.
+A progress support plan is Please read the information related to intervention strategies.